Shanghai Disneyland

 A castle is the most striking element of every Magic Kingdom-style Disney park.
 That isn’t any different here in China.
 The Enchanted Storybook Castle is huge and it contains a walk-through, a meet and greet location with Disney princesses and an upscale restaurant.
 The walk through is called Once Upon a Time Adventure and it’s just okay.
 This attraction explains the story of Snow White in five different scenes.
 Although we don’t understand the Chinese narration, it’s visually pleasing.

 There’s another way to discover the Enchanted Storybook Castle, or at least its basement: a ride on Voyage to the Crystal Grotto.
-This ride was exclusively designed for Shanghai Disneyland, which makes it a must do.
+This ride was designed exclusively for Shanghai Disneyland, which makes it a must do.
 Consider it as a combination of Jungle Cruise and Storybook Land Canal Boats.
-We board a boat and we then sail past colourful scenes depicting famous Disney movies, while our captain is telling stories in Chinese.
-The scenes are mostly static, but they feature a large number of fountains.
+Visitors board a boat and then sail past colourful scenes depicting famous Disney movies.
+These scenes are mostly static, but they feature a large number of fountains.
 Nothing too extraordinary, but local visitors react in an ecstatic way.
 Especially the Crystal Grotto at the end of the ride evokes amazement for my fellow passengers, but it’s rather underwhelming to me.
-Am I spoiled or are those Chinese people easily filled with astonishment?
-I guess the truth lies somewhere halfway.

 A labyrinth is defined as a complicated irregular network of passages or paths in which it is difficult to find one’s way.
 If I consider this as the only true definition of a labyrinth, Shanghai Disneyland did a terrible job with our next attraction.
 It’s literally impossible to get lost in the Alice in Wonderland Maze, which can be found right next to the Enchanted Storybook Castle.
 Most visitors don’t seem to care and they just consider this as an ideal photo spot.
 The place is filled with selfie queens and young couples searching for a perfect Instagram photo.
 And although I don’t like the Tim Burton version of this classic Disney movie, the actual maze definitely looks amazing.